-Communications expert Garland Pollard is a writer, web content editor and search engine strategist who believes that the word is the center of any online project or effort.
-An editor and a business and travel writer, he has two decades of experience across all media, including newspapers, TV, radio, magazines and the web, and is communications director for the Episcopal Diocese of Southwest Florida.
-His website BrandlandUSA.com chronicles the history and embraces the future of America’s great legacy brands.
+Garland Pollard is a writer, web content editor and search engine strategist who believes that the word is the center of any online project or effort.
+A contract web editor and freelance business and travel writer, he has two decades of experience across all media, including newspapers, TV, radio, magazines and the web.

 Started at an NBC Affiliate

 His volunteer interest is historic preservation and historic brands, and speaks regularly to groups on these subjects.
 He has had a long support of the Association for the Preservation of Virginia Antiquities, where he served on the board of its Historic Richmond branch.
-With the critical support of the APVA, he helped to save two important neo-classical Richmond buildings, the neoclassical Second Baptist Church and the gilded age Hotel Richmond.
+With the critical support of the APVA, he helped to save two important neoclassical Richmond buildings, the Second Baptist Church and the gilded age Hotel Richmond, seen here.

 A native of Virginia Beach, he attended The Norfolk Academy and graduated from Woodberry Forest School.
 He attended the College of William & Mary, Virginia Commonwealth University and holds a bachelor’s degree from the University of Richmond.
-He is blessed with three daughters, and wife, Alice, who has blessed him in uncounted ways, and far more than he deserves.
+He is blessed with three daughters, and wife, Alice..